nautobot/nautobot-app-golden-config/README.md

-# nautobot-golden-config
+# Nautobot Golden Config

-A plugin for [Nautobot](https://github.com/nautobot/nautobot) that intends to provide context around golden configuration.
+A plugin for [Nautobot](https://github.com/nautobot/nautobot) that provides a NetDevOps approach to golden configuration and config compliance.

 # Introduction

 ## What is the Golden Configuration Plugin?

-The golden configuration plugin is a Nautobot plugin that aims to solve common configuration management challenges.
+The Golden Configuration plugin is a Nautobot plugin that aims to solve common configuration management challenges.

 ## Key Use Cases